impactcrew/nowplaying-for-plex/README.md

 ### App Crashes During Onboarding

-- This is a known intermittent issue (see Known Issues section)
+- This issue has been fixed in v1.0.0
-- Simply relaunch the app - your credentials are saved
-- If crash persists, check crash logs: `~/Library/Logs/DiagnosticReports/PlexWidget*`
+- If you're using an older version, please update to the latest release
-- Please report crash logs in GitHub Issues to help us fix this
+- If crashes persist after updating, please report in GitHub Issues with crash logs from: `~/Library/Logs/DiagnosticReports/PlexWidget*`

 ## Privacy